Beveled rim bowl: Physical characteristics

+impression is often found in the bottom.

 Production

 While the exact method for production of beveled rim bowls is unknown, the most widely accepted theory is the use of a mold.
 A lesser accepted theory is that the bowls were made by hand.
 Archeologists replicating beveled rim bowls have found it considerably difficult to achieve the straight sides and well defined base while only using their hands.
 The use of a mold has been found to be a significant advantage when replicating the bowls.
 The large numbers of beveled rim bowls found (often in a single site) seem to support the mold theory because mass production with a mold is far more feasible than making them by hand.
 A debate exists among advocates of the mold theory.
 Most impose the use of a mobile mold that could be made of a variety of materials including wood, metal, stone or even another beveled rim bowl.
 Others suggest that craftsmen would have used a ground mold wherein the bowls were formed in a conical depression created in the ground.